Pros & Cons of Using Retirement Funds to Pay for College

 Paying for College

 Paying for college may require a combination of resources.
 One of the first places for students to start their financial aid journey is by filling out the Free Application for Federal Student Aid (FAFSA®) every year.
-This application allows students to find out if they are eligible for federal financial aid, including federal private loans, grants, scholarships, and work-study.
+This application allows students to find out if they are eligible for federal financial aid, including federal student loans, grants, scholarships, and work-study.
+Additional ways to pay for college include private student loans and personal savings.

 Private Student Loans